-Accountabilities Key activities Regulatory principles The regulatory principles adopted by Ahpra and the National Boards are as follows: 1.
-The National boards and Ahpra administer and comply with the Health Practitioner Regulation National Law, as in force in each state and territory.
+Accountabilities Key activities Regulatory principles The regulatory principles adopted by Ahpra and the National Boards are as follows: The National Boards and Ahpra administer and comply with the Health Practitioner Regulation National Law, as in force in each state and territory.
 The scope of our work is defined by the National Law.
 Public protection is our paramount objective in the National Registration and Accreditation Scheme.
 We act to support safe, professional practice and the safety and quality of health services provided by registered health practitioners.
-3. We protect the health and safety of the public by ensuring that only registered health practitioners who are suitably trained and qualified to practise in a competent and ethical manner are registered.
-4. In all our work we: a. identify the risks that we need to respond to b. assess the likelihood and possible consequences of the risks respond in ways that are culturally safe, proportionate, consistent with community expectations and manage risks so we can adequately protect the public d. take timely and necessary action under the National Law.
-This applies to all our regulatory decision-making, the development of standards, policies, codes, and guidelines as well as the way we regulate individual registered health practitioners.
-5. The primary purpose of our regulatory response is to protect the public and uphold professional standards in the regulated health professions.
-When we learn about concerns regarding registered health practitioners, we apply the regulatory response necessary to manage the risk, to protect the public.
-Our responses consider the potential risk of the registered health practitioner's health, conduct or performance to the public including: People vulnerable to harm Aboriginal and Torres Strait Islander Peoples When deciding on regulatory responses, we are fair and transparent, and consider the importance of maintaining standards of professional practice that support community confidence in regulated health professions.
-8. We work with our stakeholders, including patient safety bodies, healthcare consumer bodies and professional bodies to protect the public.
+We protect the health and safety of the public by ensuring that only registered health practitioners who are suitably trained and qualified to practise in a competent and ethical manner are registered.
+In all our work we: identify the risks that we need to respond to assess the likelihood and possible consequences of the risks respond in ways that are culturally safe, proportionate, consistent with community expectations and manage risks so we can adequately protect the public take timely and necessary action under the National Law This applies to all our regulatory decision-making, the development of standards, policies, codes and guidelines as well as the way we regulate individual registered health practitioners.
+The primary purpose of our regulatory response is to protect the public and uphold professional standards in the regulated health professions.
+When we learn about concerns regarding registered health practitioners, we apply the regulated health professions.
+When we learn about concerns regarding registered health practitioners, we apply the regulated health professions.
+Our responses consider the potential risk of the registered health practitioner's health, conduct or performance to the public including: People vulnerable to harm to protect the public.
 We do not represent the health professions, registered health practitioners or consumers.
 However, we work with practitioners and their representatives and consumers to achieve outcomes that protect the public.